 An entity may qualitatively assess hedge effectiveness if both of the following criteria are met: (815-20-35-2A)

-An entity performs an initial quantitative test of hedge effectiveness on a prospective basis (that is, it is not assuming that the hedging relationship is perfectly effective at hedge inception as described in paragraph 815-20-25-3(b)(2)(iv)(01)(A) through (H)), and the results of that quantitative test demonstrate highly effective offset.
+An entity performs an initial quantitative test of hedge effectiveness on a prospective basis (that is, it is not assuming that the hedging relationship is perfectly effective at hedge inception), and the results of that quantitative test demonstrate highly effective offset.

 At hedge inception, an entity can reasonably support an expectation of high effectiveness on a qualitative basis in subsequent periods.